-Features: 7 1/2″ black anodized stainless steel blade, ABS sheath, lanyard cord
+Specific features: 7.5 inch black anodized stainless steel blade, ABS sheath, lanyard cord

-Best use: Outdoor survival, hunting, fishing, camping, hiking
+Best use: Outdoor survival, fishing, hiking

 It is sharp and feels well-constructed.
 The handle provides decent comfort and grip.
 It certainly doesn’t disappoint when it comes to the looks department.
-Plus it comes with a plastic sheath that provides good protection for the blade.
+Plus, it comes with a plastic sheath that provides good protection for the blade.

 Dimensions: 16 x 4.8 x 2.6 inches

-Best use: Camping, hiking, outdoor survival, hunting, fishing
+Best use: Camping, outdoor survival, hunting

 Description: Ka-Bar is a name that is synonymous with high quality tactical and utility knives.
-The Becker BK9 is yet another excellent product from this company.
+The Ka-Bar Becker BK9 is yet another excellent product from this company.

-The knife only weighs about a pound but it feels surprisingly solid.
-The Grivory handle provides the much-need ergonomic feature that actually minimizes user fatigue which should come in handy for long, intensive tasks.
+The knife only weighs about a pound, but it feels surprisingly solid.
+The Grivory handle provides the much-need ergonomic feature that actually minimizes user fatigue, which should come in handy for long, intensive tasks.